stakater/mto-docs/content/console/hibernation.md

 ## Namespace List

 Displays a list of namespaces associated with a selected tenant.
 The tenant filter and schedule filters allow users to scope the namespaces shown.
-The header also exposes the **Manage Schedules** action (to view and create hibernation schedules) and the **Apply Sleep / Hibernate** action.

 ### Columns